andyksaw/andyksaw.github.io/content/posts/migrate-to-fastlane/part-1-api-key.md

 > 🤯 App Store Connect occasionally has weird caching issues.
 If your role was just updated to Admin but you still don't see the tab to create the token, try logout of App Store Connect and restart the browser.

 Let's download the `.p8` key file.
 Assuming your Fastlane files are stored in a `fastlane` folder, we should place the key in the parent of this folder.
+You can actually put it wherever you like, but for simplicity sake we'll store it like so:

 ```
 app/